mikehdt/aws-foundry-ssl/README.md

 ## Installation

 You'll need some technical expertise and basic familiarity with AWS to get this running.
-It's not quite click-ops, but it's close.
-Some parts do require some click-ops once.
+It's not _quite_ click-ops, but it's close.
+Some parts do require some one-off click-ops, such as generating the EC2 security pair.

 You can also refer to the original repo's wiki, but the gist is: